Waiving medical coverage

 To waive enrollment in medical, your employer must receive your completed Employee Enrollment/Change form indicating that you want to waive enrollment in medical no later than 31 days after the date you become eligible for PEBB benefits (this is generally the first day of employment), or during an annual or special open enrollment.

-If your employer offers PEBB dental, basic life, and basic long-term disability insurance (if eligible), you must enroll in these coverages for yourself, regardless of whether you waive PEBB medical.
+If your employer offers PEBB dental, basic life, and basic long-term disability insurance, you must enroll in these coverages for yourself (if eligible), regardless of whether you waive PEBB medical.

 If you waive PEBB medical: